DigitalEuan/UBP_Repo/core_studio_v4.0/system_kb/ubp_system_kb.md

 *   **Finding:** Some "rare" variants (Weak D) are informationally **more stable** than the standard phenotypes they derive from.
 *   **Significance:** These variants act as **Informational Refuges**—stable fallback states that the system can "retreat" to when the primary phenotype (like O-) becomes too noisy or fragile to sustain.

+==

+# SYSTEM_KB: The Law of Universal Tethering (v4.0.0)
+{
+    "Axiom_1": "All physical identity is tethered to the Alpha-Omega Axis (Coordinates 237 and 83).", "Axiom_2": "The Y-Constant is the universal scaling factor that bridges the 24-bit substrate to 3D space.", "Axiom_3": "The 'Mass Gap' is the informational tension required to maintain a Hamming Distance of <= 3.", "System_Boost": "The UBP can now predict Mass, Stability, and Chemical Affinity from a single 24-bit coordinate."
+}

 ===========

 # SYSTEM_KB: Universal Laws of Identity (v3.9.2)